pwalsh/openbudgets/docs/guide/specifications/import.rst

 * Name:          REQUIRED, string
 * Code:          REQUIRED, string
 * Parent:        NOTREQUIRED, string that must match another items Code
-* Parent Alias:  NOTREQUIRED, pipe-separated strings, from left to right, parent's parent to top of tree
+* Parent Scope:  NOTREQUIRED, pipe-separated strings, from left to right, parent's parent to top of tree
 * Direction      REQUIRED: "EXPENDITURE" or "REVENUE"
 * Inverse:       NOTREQUIRED, string that must match another items Code, inverse must have opposite direct to the item
-* Inverse Alias: NOTREQUIRED, pipe-separated strings, from left to right, parent's parent to top of tree
+* Inverse Scope: NOTREQUIRED, pipe-separated strings, from left to right, parent's parent to top of tree
 * Description:   NOTREQUIRED, string

 The following values are **the bare minimum requirement** for each item: